|

 French syndicate, and demonstrated them to the public at large.
 The

-Wright brothers organized a company to manufacture airplanes in 1909,
+Wright brothers organized the Wright Company to manufacture airplanes in 1909,

 with Wilbur as the President.
 When Wilbur died of typhoid in 1912,

-Orville reluctantly took over the company.
+Orville reluctantly took over.
 He sold the company in 1915

 War 1 and was the co-inventor of "split flaps" used on dive